Petitgrain Essential Oil

 Petitgrain oil is produced from the leaves of the bitter orange tree.
 It is an evergreen with long but not very sharp spines and very fragrant flowers.
 It is native to southern China and north-eastern India.

 ABOUT THE OIL

-We carry three types of Petigrain: 'Bigarade' is the classic, from the same tree producing Berga-mot and Neroli essential oils, a 'Neroli'-Petitgrain (found on the Neroli page) distilled from bloom-ing branches of the same tree, and finally, Mandarin Petitgrain, distilled from the leaves and branches of trees producing Mandarin fruit.
+We carry three types of Petigrain: 'Bigarade' is the classic, from the same tree producing Bergamot and Neroli essential oils, a 'Neroli' Petitgrain distilled from blooming branches of the same tree, and finally, Mandarin Petitgrain, distilled from the leaves and branches of trees producing Mandarin fruit.

 Neroli Petitgrain, or 'Petitgrain sur Fleurs', essential oil is is distilled from the same tree as Neroli and Petitgrain using the flowering branches, rather than just the flowers or branches themselves.
 This certified organic oil is distilled from branches containing a minimum of 8% content of flowers.
 The resulting oil is somewhere between Petitgrain and Neroli in it's very wonderful aroma, and can substitute for Neroli in many applications.
 Neroli itself is highly sought after in the perfume industry for its exceptionally subtle, soft floral aroma.
 Petigrain sur Fleurs is more middle note than high, which will appeal to many individuals.

 This Mandarin Petitgrain 'deliciosa Tenore'; essential oil is steam distilled from wild growing Mandarin trees in Corsica.
 This is an exceptional Petitgrain, and may be the more calming of the two oils, as Mandarin is noted for this quality.

 The Bergamot Petitgrain 'aurantifolia' from Italy is the classic essential oil steam distilled from Bergamot orange trees wild grown in Italy.